 At the core of Boost is the #hashtag, and our proprietary and patent pending technology encodes data into #hashtags.
 We chose the #hashtag because similar to a barcode, it is an extremely efficient, external and platform agnostic readable method of indexing information.
-Here are the four key benefits of why we use the hashtag to generate #shoptags.

 1) Coordinate: The hashtag was first brought to Twitter on August 23, 2007 by Chris Messina.
 The idea was to use the hashtag to organize information.
 Today, it serves as a coordinate to a conversation, topic or information.
 Similarly, at Boost we generate a coordinate to the purchase, using a hashtag.
-Therefore, every product can now have a purchase coordinate, or a #shoptag as we like to call it.
+Therefore, every product can now have a purchase coordinate, or a #hashtag as we like to call it.

 2) Readable: Hashtags are prominent throughout most search engines and social media sites.
 Google, Twitter, YouTube, Facebook and others utilize and read hashtags to help users find and organize information.
-Accordingly, #shoptags join those algorithms and searches, ultimately turning the entire internet into a store for your products.
+Accordingly, #hashtags join those algorithms and searches, ultimately turning the entire internet into a store for your products.